zhenhuagong/jishen/README.md

 * Post
   * Add a comment plugin
     * Lazy loaded, or click to load
-  * Add weibo into post share list
+  * Add weibo into share list
   * ~~_[Done]_~~ Set a better style for code block
     * Use [Prismjs](http://prismjs.com/) with Okaidia theme.
     * Language Support: CSS/C/JavaScript/Java/PHP/Bash/Python/Git
-  * Add an overlay block of navigation outline for post content
+  * Add an overlay of navigation outline for post content

-**Try**
+## Try for next release
 * Global
   * Performance improvement for images
     * Use WebP
     * Lazy load
   * Add search function
-    * Probably need to build an independent search service
+    * Option1: Build an independent search service
+    * Option2: Search directly based on internal RSS output without index
   * Archive by date
     * Probably need code injection into core of Ghost
 * Post